 However, if you want to take a healthier path to nourishment, kitchen knowledge is absolutely necessary.
 I hope that these tidbits of invaluable information inspire you to become the fearless, fabulous, flowering home cook you never knew you wanted to, or could, be.

-- Cooking Shows: First of all, cooking shows are both educational and entertaining.
-Give them a try to learn how to correctly cut an onion, or dice a jalapeno without obliterating your eyeballs, etc. They’re beyond helpful; I swear by them.
+First of all, cooking shows are both educational and entertaining.
+Give them a try to learn how to correctly cut an onion or dice a jalapeno without obliterating your eyeballs.
+They’re beyond helpful; I swear by them.
 My dad and grandma used to “force” me to watch them, and I’ve been willingly watching them ever since.

-- Read Ahead: When following a recipe, which I’d advise all beginners to do, you must read it fully before you begin cooking (like, twice).
-There’s nothing worse than getting toward the end of a recipe, only to find a big surprise that inevitably throws you off and spells out disaster.
+When following a recipe, which I’d advise all beginners to do, you must read it fully before you begin cooking (like, twice).
+There’s nothing worse than getting toward the end of a recipe only to find a big surprise that inevitably throws you off and spells out disaster.
 Oops!

-- Mise en Place: Unless you’re from France, you probably don’t know what that means.
-It’s a French culinary phrase, which basically means to set up.
+Unless you’re from France, you may not know what mise en place means.
+It’s a French culinary phrase which basically means "to set up."
 So, prep all of your recipe ingredients beforehand!
-Beginner cooks aren’t necessarily known for their speediness; please, don’t trust yourself to be able to julienne (cut into matchsticks) all of those carrots, while other dish components are already actively cooking.
+Beginner cooks aren’t necessarily known for their speediness; please, don’t trust yourself to be able to julienne (cut into matchsticks) all of those carrots while other dish components are already actively cooking.

-- Measuring Cups: Okay, people, there are wet and dry measuring cups for an actual reason.
+Okay, people, there are wet and dry measuring cups for an actual reason.
 Use the big cup with a pouring spout for liquids, and the ones that come in a set for non-liquids.
-You can’t level off 1 cup of flour, if you used a liquid measuring cup to measure it, can you?
+You can’t level off 1 cup of flour if you used a liquid measuring cup to measure it, can you?
 All I ask is that you use the correct measuring cup.
 Accuracy equals yummy food (usually, that is).

-- Seasoning: Let’s just say salt is super important because it brings out, and enhances, natural flavors (even in sweets).
+Let’s just say salt is super important because it brings out or enhances natural flavors (even in sweets).
 Remember: you can always add more, but you can never take away too much seasoning.
 In other words, taste as you go, and adjust seasonings as you see fit.
 Oh, yeah, always make sure your pasta water tastes like that time you accidentally swallowed about a gallon of seawater at the beach because it’s the only chance you’ll get to flavor the pasta itself.

-- Brown Food Tastes Good: Caramelizing food brings out their natural sugars, and makes it so, so irresistibly good.
+Caramelizing food brings out its natural sugars, and makes it so, so irresistibly good.
 In order to do this, you cannot overcrowd your pans.
 Use a large enough pan, or cook in batches.
 Crowded pans result in steamed foods, which just aren’t as drool-worthy as deeply golden, crunchy food bits.

-- Stay in the Kitchen: Every new cook is well aware that foods tend to burn more quickly than we expect them to.
+Every new cook is well aware that foods tend to burn more quickly than we expect them to.
 Perfectly browned food becomes yucky, burnt charcoal in a flash.
 So, my last words of advice to you are—do NOT leave the kitchen for even a “second.”
-You’ll probably regret it.
+You might regret it.